4 ways to secretly teach your boss to become more emotionally intelligent

 Related: Emotional intelligence is the real secret to getting promoted faster

-Here are five things you can do to secretly help your boss become more emotionally intelligent:
+Here are four things you can do to secretly help your boss become more emotionally intelligent:

 1. Try not to take it personally